weedu230/reqbot/README.md

     npm run genkit:dev
     ```
     This allows the Next.js app to communicate with your AI flows.
 The Genkit UI will be available at `http://localhost:4000`.

+## Deployment

+When you deploy your application, the AI features will not work until you configure your `GEMINI_API_KEY` as an environment variable on your hosting provider.

+The `.env` file is only for local development and should **not** be committed to your repository.

+### Setting Environment Variables on a Hosting Provider

+Here's how to set environment variables on common platforms:

+-   **Firebase App Hosting:** Go to your Firebase project, navigate to the App Hosting section, select your backend, and add `GEMINI_API_KEY` under the "Backend configuration" settings.
+-   **Vercel:** Go to your project's settings, navigate to the "Environment Variables" section, and add `GEMINI_API_KEY`.
+-   **Netlify:** Go to your site's settings, find the "Build & deploy" section, and add `GEMINI_API_KEY` under "Environment variables".

+After setting the key, you may need to redeploy your application for the change to take effect.